 26. Seek out street art

-27. Explore the European Gothic Style in the Barcelona Cathedral “Catedral de la Santa Cruz y Santa Eulàlia”
+27. Visit “Catedral de la Santa Cruz y Santa Eulàlia”

 28. Enjoy Modernism Architecture